Overseas Security Advisory Council (OSAC)

 Sub-Committee on Technical Threats and Risk

-Sub-Committee on Technical Threats and Risk will provide timely guidance and resources to OSAC constituents via multi-format platforms on avoiding and mitigating current and emerging technical
+Sub-Committee on Technical Threats and Risk will provide timely guidance and resources to OSAC members via multi-format platforms on avoiding and mitigating current and emerging technical

 CHAIR Kevin Friker, Global Security Director, Mars, Incorporated